 Over time, we have substantially reduced our expenditures for outside counsel and consultants.
 In the past two years, we have reduced costs by increasing our reliance on coalitions such as: (1) the Alliance for Retail Markets; (2) the Western Power Trading Forum, and (3) the Independent Energy Producers.

 Given the current political environment and the role of CPUC president Lynch and Commissioner Wood, we are proposing a substantial reduction in our level of activity and our presence before the CPUC.
-This change in posture is supported the observations that: (1) we will have a reduced likelihood of success in matters affecting our book; and (2) current politics are unlikely to support massive structural changes to the California markets.
+This change in posture is supported by the observations that: (1) we will have a reduced likelihood of success in matters affecting our book; and (2) current politics are unlikely to support massive structural changes to the California markets.

 Our recommended posture for 2000 is as follows: